mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/troubleshooting/linux_install.md

   receive audio from them.
 Recommend reducing input count to something much smaller, unless you actually intend to use them
 - Sometimes causes constants 100% CPU on one core.
-To confirm that this is pipewire and not Stargate, ensure that you are running Stargate 22.12.5 or later and run `ps -o pid,pcpu,comm -L  $(pgrep stargate-engine)` while you are having this issue.
-If the thread with high CPU is simply called 'stargate-engine' and not a proper thread name like `Worker 1` or `UI Monitor`, then it is very likely to be pipewire.
+To confirm that this is pipewire and not Intuitives, ensure that you are running Intuitives 22.12.5 or later and run `ps -o pid,pcpu,comm -L  $(pgrep intuitives-engine)` while you are having this issue.
+If the thread with high CPU is simply called 'intuitives-engine' and not a proper thread name like `Worker 1` or `UI Monitor`, then it is very likely to be pipewire.

 ## Wayland
-Stargate DAW has had a tremendous amount of work put into it to remove the window manager from the equation (the single window unification), and by extension mitigate Wayland problems to the greatest extent possible.
+Intuitives DAW has had a tremendous amount of work put into it to remove the window manager from the equation (the single window unification), and by extension mitigate Wayland problems to the greatest extent possible.
 However, at the time of this writing, Wayland still has stability issues on every